BullDogPatch/darkThemeToggler/README.md

 I know there are plenty off different ways to make a them toggler, for example with Styled Components but thought I would just see if I can get a simple version to work.

 I want to try and put this into the Swiper repo I was messing in.

+Also to get it to persist in localStorage using useEffect.